jpype-project/jpype/doc/dbapi2.rst

 dataase drivers, not every behavior is defined on every driver.
 Consult the driver specific information to determine what is available.

-The dbapi does not fully cover all of the behaviors of the JDBC driver.
+The dbapi2 does not fully cover all of the capabilities of the JDBC driver.
 To access functions that are not defined in DBAPI2, the JDBC native objects can be accessed on both the connection and the cursor objects.

 .. _PEP-0249: https://www.python.org/dev/peps/pep-0249/

+.. _connection.rollback: #jpype.dbapi2.Connection.rollback
+.. _connection.commit: #jpype.dbapi2.Connection.commit
+.. _connection.adapters: #jpype.dbapi2.JDBCType.adapters
+.. _connection.setters: #jpype.dbapi2.JDBCType.setters
+.. _connection.converters: #jpype.dbapi2.JDBCType.converters
+.. _cursor.as_columns: #jpype.dbapi2.Cursor.as_columns
+.. _cursor.description: #jpype.dbapi2.Cursor.description
+.. _jdbctype.adapters: #jpype.dbapi2.Connection.adapters